benjha/nvrapids_olcf/dask-cuda-batch/README.md

 ### Step 1.
 Launching the dask-scheduler and dask-cuda-workers

-`launch_dask_cuda_cluster.lsf` script launches the dask-scheduler in a batch node and two dask-cuda-workers in two compute nodes,
+`launch_dask_cuda_cluster.lsf` script launches the dask-scheduler in a batch node and twelve dask-cuda-workers in two compute nodes.

 ```
 #!/usr/bin/env bash